intel/llvm/sycl/doc/SpecializationConstants.md

 - must work with separate compilation and linking
 - must support AOT compilation

-Implementaion is based on SPIR-V specialization constants.
-But there is one important difference between SYCL and SPIR-V: in SYCL speciazation constants are identified by a type ID which is mapped to a symbolic name, in SPIR-V - by an ordinal number.
+Implementation is based on SPIR-V specialization constants.
+But there is one important difference between SYCL and SPIR-V: in SYCL specialization constants are identified by a type ID which is mapped to a symbolic name, in SPIR-V - by an ordinal number.
 This complicates the design, as the compiler
 1) needs to propagate symbolic =\> numeric ID correspondence to the runtime
 2) can assign numeric IDs only when linking due to the separate compilation